lizkenyon/software-dev-career-faq/README.md

-I get asked about what it is like to be a software developer and what software developers do in their jobs.
+I get asked fairly often bout what it is like to be a software developer and what software developers do in their jobs.
 This repo is a collection of my answers to my most frequently asked questions for this topic.